Xinyun999/Web_crawler/README.md

 # SafetyWatch Agent

-An autonomous drug safety monitoring agent that fetches data from the openFDA API, analyzes it using an LLM, and generates a structured weekly report — with no human intervention required.
+An autonomous drug safety monitoring agent that fetches data from the openFDA API, analyzes it using an LLM, and generates a structured weekly report, with no human intervention required.

 Built as a demonstration of an **Agentic Analytics Engineer** workflow in pharmaceutical sciences, integrating LangGraph orchestration, RAG-based molecule retrieval, SQL storage, and MCP-style tool calling.